Peterborough Northern Star F.C.: History

 Originally, Northern Star, was called Northam Star.
 Supposedly, Peterborough Northern Star had its roots in Eye village football, where the team played in the Peterborough and District Football League under three different names in four spells from 1905 to 1930, with a couple of breaks, Including one for the First World War.

 In 1931, Northam Star Sports Club was created, taking over from Eye United and combining works teams from the Northam and Dogsthorpe Star brick works.
-In their first season in Division Three North of the new Peterborough and District Football League, their first match was a 5-2 defeat away to Paston Athletic Reserves.
+In their first season in Division Three North of the new Peterborough and District Football League, their first match was a 5–2 defeat away to Paston Athletic Reserves.
 This first season saw Northam Star finish sixth in a league of ten teams.

-Between then and 1959, Northam Star won Division Three North twice, before the team disbanded and a changed their name to Eye United in 1959. ;They won ten league titles in the PDFL between 1960 and 2003, including three Premier Division titles in a row, in the early 1980s.
+Between then and 1959, Northam Star won Division Three North twice, before the team disbanded and changed their name to Eye United in 1959.
+They won ten league titles in the PDFL between 1960 and 2003, including three Premier Division titles in a row, in the early 1980s.
 In the 2000/01 season, Eye United won all thirty league games, winning the title by sixteen points.

 From 1973 to 2003, Eye United won five Senior Cups, including a hat-trick from 2000/01 to 2002/03, and they also won the Jack Hogg Shield four times in a row from 2000 to 2003.
 They joined the United Counties League Division One in 2003/04, moving from Lindisfarne Road to their current base in Dogsthorpe.